denoland/deno/std/manual.md

 cat file.ts | deno fmt -
 ```

-Ignore code to format by preceding it with a `// deno-fmt-ignore` comment:
+Ignore formatting code by preceding it with a `// deno-fmt-ignore` comment:

 <!-- prettier-ignore-start -->